 Fish tacos are a really under rated dish here in the UK, if you’ve never had them what the hell have you been doing?!
 These fish tacos however are like nothing else, the 7up batter is a work of genius (if I do say so myself!)

 I stumbled across this tasty batter quite by accident!
 I was making some beer battered fish but in typical style totally forgot to buy the beer.
-There was some 7up in the fridge so I used that as a substitute.
-It worked wonderfully!
-The batter was crispy and light with a sweetness and hint of lemon and lime.
+There was some 7up in the fridge so I used that as a substitute, 7up batter was born and it worked wonderfully!
+The 7up batter was crispy and light with a sweetness and hint of lemon and lime.
 It didn’t work too well accompanied with mushy peas and chunky chips but i knew the flavours would be perfect in some Mexican fish tacos.

 In this recipe I used Basa fillets, a fish from Asia but farmed here in the UK so it makes a great sustainable alternative to Cod.
 You of course can use Cod in this recipe, or any other white fleshed fish, but if you haven’t tried Basa before then do give it a go.

 There are a really good balance of flavours in these fish tacos.
 A creamy avocado base, a sweet and spicy 7up batter topped with an acidic red cabbage dressing and the freshness of cucumber and coriander.